vince-from-nice/osmaxil/README.md

 ### Element synchronization ###

-That phase is implemented by the class named services.ElementSynchronizer.

-It eventually writes OSM elements.
+This phase eventually writes OSM elements.
 Depending on the type of the plugin (updater or remaker), *writing* means *updating* or *remaking*.

 Furthermore, *writing* can be done directly to the OSM database via the OSM API, or it can be done inderectly by generating a XML files.
 Theses generated files can be considered as changes proposals: after that manual merges must done by a real humans.